fm4dd/suncalc/readme.md

 This program calculates a dataset of solar positions, to be used with Suntracker 2 devices.
 Its input is the longitude, latitude and timezone information for a specific geopgrahic location.
 The set of output files is stored in a subfolder, by default it is going into "./tracker-data".
 I developed the data file format as binary fixed length for reading with a Arduino-class Microcontroller.
 The file format is described in the [fileformat.md](./fileformat.md) document.

+After file generation, I copy all files generated under "./tracker-data" to a FAT-formatted microSD card.
+I am reading the card on the Microcontroller through an SPI-connected card reader.
+For Suntracker Revision 2 and 3, I am using the Arduino MKR Zero, which comes with a onboard card reader.

 ## Default data creation

 ```